Can ESG ETFs overtake traditional products?

-Last week two additional firms filed for crypto and blockchain ETFs with the SEC bringing the total to more than 12 firms waiting for approval.
+Two additional firms filed for crypto and blockchain ETFs with the SEC bringing the total to more than 12 firms waiting for approval.
 Fund launches were relatively quiet in Europe last week and flow numbers are starting to be released around the globe.
-And interesting thoughts from Detlef Glow on whether or not ESG assets will surpass conventional ETFs.
-Read on for more top ETF highlights from this week.

 Fund Launches and Updates

 The AuAg ESG Gold Mining UCITS ETF (ESGO) will list on the London Stock Exchange with a total expense ratio of 0.60% and provides an ESG overlay on gold mining equities.

 ESGO has been launched by AuAg Funds via white-label ETF issuer HANetf and will be classified as Article 8 under the Sustainable Finance Disclosure Regulation (SFDR).
 Link